Active Learning for Contextual Search with Binary Feedbacks: Introduction

 \item Second, as we are motivated by \emph{experimental} applications, the decision-maker should judge the benefit of a context $x_i$ to the learning problem.
 Therefore, compared to the existing contextual search, our problem has another layer of decision, i.e., whether to conduct a query or not, beyond the decision of the query point itself. \end{enumerate}

-To address this problem, we adopt the active learning framework from machine learning \citep{Settles:12:active}.
+To address this problem, we adopt the active learning framework from machine learning research \citep{Settles:12:active}.
 In particular, we adopt the margin-based active learning approach \citep{balcan2007margin}.
 At a high level, let $\hat v(\cdot)$ be the current estimate of the underlying $v(\cdot)$ function {and $\hat b$ be the query point}.
 For an arriving context $x$, the margin-based active learning will make a query if $|\hat v(x) - \hat b|$ is sufficiently small, which indicates that it is difficult to determine the relationship between $\hat b$ and $\hat v(x)$.
-Although it is an intuitive approach, existing margin-based active learning approach cannot be applied to address our problem due to the existence of the intercept $\mu^*$.
-In fact, there is a famous negative result, which shows that active learning cannot significantly improve sample complexity over \emph{passive learning} for linear binary classification models \emph{with intercepts} \citep{dasgupta2005coarse}.
+Although it is an intuitive approach, existing margin-based active learning approaches cannot be directly applied to address our problem due to the existence of the intercept $\mu^*$.
+In fact, a famous negative result by \cite{dasgupta2005coarse} shows that active learning cannot significantly improve sample complexity over \emph{passive learning} for linear binary classification models \emph{with intercepts} in its most general form.
+It is worth noting that throughout this paper, by ``passive learning'' we refer to the learning paradigm in which the decision making can neither skip samples (regardless of their contextual information $x$) nor adaptively change actions/queries.
 Please refer to Figure \ref{fig:negative-example} in Sec.~\ref{sec:related} for details.

 To address this challenge, we propose an active learning procedure consisting of three major stages: \begin{enumerate} \item The first stage of the algorithm is to use trisection search to locate two queries $\hat b_1$ and $\hat b_2$ that are close to the underlying intercept term $\mu^*$, without consuming too many labeled (queried) samples.
 In this first stage sample selection (i.e., determining whether a sample is to be labeled/queried or not) is \emph{not} carried out, but the algorithm will actively explore different actions in order to obtain $\hat b_1,\hat b_2$ that are close to $\mu^*$; \item The second stage of the algorithm is to apply margin based active learning to learn the linear model $w^*$ and an intercept term depending on both $\mu^*$ and $\hat b_1,\hat b_2$.
 In this second stage sample selection will be carried out, as only those users with contextual vectors $x_t$ close to classification hyperplanes will be queried/labeled (see Algorithm \ref{alg:margin-based-active-learning} later for details).
 The actions taken in this stage (on selected samples) will be fixed to either $\hat b_1$ or $\hat b_2$ obtained in the first stage.